Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Pairwise-Distance Estimators

 \section{Pairwise-Distance Estimators}

-Unlike MC methods, PaiDEs completely remove this dependence on sampling by leveraging generalized distance functions between model component distributions.
-They can be applied when estimating the entropy of mixture distributions as long as the pairwise-distances have a closed-form and thus can be utilized to estimate $H(y|x)$ from \autoref{eq:epi}.
-The derivation and properties of PaiDEs follow from \citet{kolchinsky2017estimating}; we are extending the use of PaiDEs to a supervised learning problem and epistemic uncertainty estimation.
+Unlike MC methods, PaiDEs eliminate sampling by using generalized distance functions between ensemble components.
+They estimate the entropy of mixture distributions when pairwise distances have closed-form expressions, enabling estimation of $H(y|x)$ from \autoref{eq:epi}.
+We extend PaiDEs, from \citet{kolchinsky2017estimating}, to supervised learning and epistemic uncertainty estimation.